 A traditional rhinoplasty is a plastic surgery procedure that aims to correct the size, shape, profile and width of the nose.
 The nose surgery can reshape the nasal tip, correct asymmetry or reduce the size of the nose so that is in proportion to the rest of your facial features.

 Rhinoplasty is a more invasive procedure than a non-surgical nose job as it is performed under general anesthesia in a hospital.
 The procedure requires more downtime and may result in persisting swelling and bruising for several weeks.
-At Cosmos Clinic, the rhinoplasty procedure is only available in Sydney and Coffs Harbour.
+At Cosmos Aesthetics, the rhinoplasty procedure is only available in Sydney and Coffs Harbour.

 A non-surgical rhinoplasty, also known as an “injectable nose job”, is performed at all our cosmetic clinics, including on the Gold Coast and in Brisbane, QLD.